 “As soon as I enter the field, my thoughts are focused on finding solutions to defeat my opponent.
 It doesn’t matter who I play against.
 In the end, we are all equal once on the court.”

 Supported by her crew, her partner Andreas and her mother Suzanne, Timea continues exceeding herself, bettering her game and surprising her audience.
-Her sharp mind is set on her goals and with her passion for the game, Timea reached the WTA Top 10 after the China Open.
+Her sharp mind is set on her goals and with her passion for the game, Timea reached on two occasions the Top 10.

 Timea’s leitmotiv is to push back her limits.
 She pushes back her limits on a daily basis to try to improve her game more and more, to get better on the court, and to find solutions for every situation she is in.
 This is what she does and will do, no matter what.
 Limitless…